 Flutamide and bicalutamide are less likely to cause erection problems and other side effects than leuprorelin (Prostap) or goserelin (Zoladex).
 But they are more likely to cause breast swelling and tenderness.

-Enzalutamide is a treatment for men who have already had other types of hormone therapy and chemotherapy with docetaxel (Taxotere) that is no longer working.
+Enzalutamide is a treatment for men who have already had other types of hormone therapy or after chemotherapy with docetaxel (Taxotere) that is no longer working.

 The trade name for abiraterone is Zytiga.
 It is a type of hormone therapy that blocks an enzyme called cytochrome p17.
 Without this enzyme, the testicles and other body tissue can't make testosterone.